jack1232/webgpu11/README.md

 This is the source code for the 11th part of a series YouTube videos on step-by-step WebGPU graphics programming.

-This sample WebGPU app creates a square using index buffer.
+This sample WebGPU app shows how to animate and interact with a 3D cube.
 The output from the app is shown in the following image.

 ![image01](dist/assets/image01.png)